Grinnode-live/grinnode.live/documentation/attacks/2020_11_reorg-51-percent.md

 ### ASICs
 We wish to see as soon as possible C32 ASICs in public sales, in order to have less hashing power influence from Nicehash.
 ASICs would help the network getting safer and Nicehash useless for any malicious attempts.

+## Contact
+If you need to contact us: https://github.com/MCM-Mike/grinnode.live/blob/master/contact.md

+### Credits
+This report was also written by `deeev` (Keybase)